Tulip Radio

+Amongst its most successful slots were the morning programme, hosted by Chris Carter, once of Capital Radio, the gardening show at weekends and a Seventies Show with local broadcaster Adrian Lazell.

 Tulip Radio was one of few radio stations nationally to offer media training to secondary students in local schools from its studios in The Crescent, originally funded by the leader+ scheme.
 Some of the students went on to present shows on the station.
 The station was regularly involved in community events such as the Annual Spalding Pumpkin Festival, the Flower Parade, Food Festival as well as Macmillan Cancer Support events & Springfields fireworks.